Why Strategic Plans Fail to Get Executed

-It’s one of those laws of the human nature: there’s nothing like the pressure of an upcoming meeting to jolt us out of procrastination mode.
+It’s one of those laws of human nature: there’s nothing like the pressure of an upcoming meeting to jolt us out of procrastination mode.
 Not only do regular checkpoints create personal accountability, they also provide a forum to remove barriers and coordinate efforts.

 Solution: Hold Weekly Meetings

 A weekly leadership team meeting establishes a cadence of accountability that ensures strategic priorities move forward toward completion.
-It also creates the time and space for the critical conversations and knowledge sharing that removed potential barriers and ensures alignment among the team.
+It also creates the time and space for the critical conversations and knowledge sharing that removes potential barriers and ensures alignment among the team.